pbalduino/menios/docs/architecture/timing.md

-# TSC Calibration & Boot Time Initialisation Plan
+# TSC Calibration & Boot Time

-Issue #12 covers accurate timekeeping: calibrating the Time Stamp Counter (TSC) and populating the boot-time value exposed to both kernel subsystems and userland diagnostics.

-## Current Behaviour

-* `src/kernel/tsc.c` (not shown here) performs a basic initialisation but assumes the TSC frequency derived from hardware defaults; drift or turbo modes are not accounted for.
-* Boot time (`boot_time()` in `src/kernel/timer/timer.c`) relies on Limine’s boot-time request.
-If unavailable it halts, but no calibration is performed to align TSC ticks with wall-clock time.
-* `ksleep` in `kthread.c` simply busy-waits comparing raw `read_tsc()` values to a target with no scaling, so it only works if the TSC increments at 1 MHz.
+Issue #12 tracks accurate timekeeping across the kernel.
+The current implementation (2025‑09‑26) performs CPUID-based calibration, exposes conversion helpers, and updates the busy-wait sleeper to use calibrated values.

-## Goals
+## Implementation Snapshot

-1. Determine the TSC frequency at boot, falling back to LAPIC timer/HPET calibration if necessary.
-2. Convert TSC ticks to nanoseconds consistently across the kernel (e.g., via `tsc_ticks_to_ns()` helper).
-3. Populate the boot-time structure using calibrated values so `logk`/`errk` output shows accurate timestamps.
-4. Provide an API for sleeping based on calibrated timings (e.g., replace busy-wait with calibrated spin + eventual integration with timer interrupts).
+* `tsc_calibrate()` reads CPUID leaves 0x15/0x16 to determine the TSC frequency (falling back to 1 GHz with a log message when unavailable).
+* Helper APIs `tsc_ticks_to_ns()`, `tsc_ns_to_ticks()`, and `tsc_frequency_hz()` expose the calibration result; `tsc_override_calibration()` is available for unit tests.
+* `ksleep()` now converts milliseconds to ticks via the helpers rather than assuming a 1 MHz TSC, so sleeps remain accurate after calibration.

-## Implementation Steps
+## Next Steps

-1. **Calibration Phase**
-   * Use known-frequency hardware (PIT, HPET, LAPIC timer) to measure TSC increments over a fixed interval.
-   * Store the calculated frequency in a global (`tsc_khz` or similar).

-2. **Helpers**
-   * Introduce inline conversion helpers `tsc_ticks_to_ns()` and `ns_to_tsc_ticks()`.
-   * Update `ksleep` and other timing code to use these helpers instead of raw multipliers.

-3. **Boot Time**
-   * During early boot, set a monotonic start timestamp combining Limine’s boot time (seconds) with calibrated TSC for sub-second precision.
-   * Update logging utilities to use calibrated conversions.

-4. **Diagnostics**
-   * Add a debug log summarising the measured TSC frequency and calibration source (HPET/LAPIC/etc.).
+1. Add a fallback path using LAPIC/HPET/PIT if CPUID data is missing or inaccurate.
+2. Integrate calibrated timing with future timer interrupts (instead of pure busy-waiting).
-   * Expose a simple `tsc_info` command or kernel log entry for troubleshooting.
+3. Surface calibration details through a diagnostic command or kernel log entry during boot.

-With calibration in place, subsequent timing-dependent work (e.g., SMP scheduler ticks, timers) will have a reliable baseline.
+This foundation ensures that subsequent scheduling and profiling work has a reliable notion of time.

 _Last updated: 2025-09-26_